Amazon Prime Video release dates 2020: major upcoming shows revealed - TheNewsTrace

 21st February

-Hunters New drama sequence following a band of Nazi hunters dwelling in New York Metropolis in 1977, who got down to stop a fascist rebellion
+Hunters New drama collection following a band of Nazi hunters dwelling in New York Metropolis in 1977, who got down to forestall a fascist rebellion

 March